We finally made it home!

 We've now been to four continents and all four hemispheres!

 My current passport now has 39 stamps in it!
-(Some are the "exit" stamps when we left a country and one is the cancelled exit stamp courtesy of United cancelling of flight home!)
+(Some are the "exit" stamps when we left a country and one is the cancelled exit stamp courtesy of United cancelling our flight home!)

 I am so grateful for technology - Google Translate, Google Maps, and Uber really make getting around places where you don't speak the language relatively easy!